LucasJJulien/PerfectDesign/README.md

 PerfectDesign is a simple, lightweight, and dependency-less CSS library delivering core components and nothing more - all in pure css.
 It uses a naming convention based on uniformity and forthrightness, following a direct syntax: ```{property}-{value}{unit}```.
 The first letter of the property and value are extracted: ```d-f``` is ```display: flex```, ```fs-10px``` is ```fontsize: 10px```.
 Usage is inherently simple and doesn't require installation or package managers (although NPM support is planned) - just link PerfectDesign in your HTML header file.

-The guiding principles of PerfectDesign are as follows: 1. utility first architecture to remove the abstraction and bloat of component-based libraries and 2. freedom, you aren't forced to choose from pre-curated lists like ```text-sm```, although they are available.
+The guiding principles of PerfectDesign are as follows: 1. utility first architecture to remove the abstraction and bloat of component-based libraries and 2. freedom, you aren't forced to choose from pre-curated lists like ```text-sm```, although they are available for uniformity.

 ## Table of contents
 - [Roadmap](#roadmap)